markrad/Azure-Embedded-IoT-C-Sample/README.md

 1. Clone BearSSL, make and copy libbearssl.a and all the headers to a known location.
 2. Clone MQTT-C, cmake, make and copy libmqttc.a and all the headers to a known location.
 3. Clone the Azure SDK for C, cmake, make and copy libraries and headers to a known location
-3. Clone this sample and do a typically cmake build.
+3. Clone this sample and do a typicall cmake build.

-For more detailed build instructions, I have encapsulated this entire process in the dockerfile contained within.
-This will build all of everything above and can be used as is or as a guide to complete the steps at your console.
+For more detailed build instructions, you will find the entire process encapsulated in the dockerfile contained within.
+This will build everything above and can be used as is or as a guide to complete the steps at your console.
 ## Running the Application
 You will need to provide at least two and optionally three environment variables in order to run the application.
 These are:
 - **AZ_IOT_CONNECTION_STRING** The connection string for the device you wish to connect